xiix0/scam/README.md

-You are fighting for survival in your own sweet and gentle way.
+Q:	How do you play religious roulette?
+A:	You stand around in a circle and blaspheme and see who gets
+	struck by lightning first.